 - 1. The unit should be installed in a position, where the gas flow passes the sensor rod at an angle of 90°. - 2.
 In round cross-section ducts the unit can be installed in any position above the horizontal axis (between 9 and 3 o'clock).
-(See figure 2a) - 3.
+(See figure 3a) - 3.
 For square cross-section ducts, the unit must be positioned in the middle of the top or in the middle of one of the sides.
-(See figure 2b) - 4.
+(See figure 3b) - 4.
 Although the sensor is not affected by vibration, very high vibration levels should be avoided. - 5.
-The units should not be installed in direct sunlight or in areas where the ambient temperature is above 60 °C. - 6.
-The sensor rod must not contact the opposite duct wall or any other obstacle inside the duct!
+The units should not be installed in direct sunlight or in areas where the ambient temperature is above 60 °C. - The sensor rod must not contact the opposite duct wall or any other obstacle inside the duct!
 The sensor can be shortened to a minimum length of 70 mm.
-Be careful not to damage the plastic cap when doing this. - The recommended length of the antenna is the pipe diameter minus 10 mm, ensuring there is no contact with the opposite wall. - The minimum length of the antenna is 1/3 of the pipe diameter, the smaller the dust burden, the longer the antenna should be. - 7.
+Be careful not to damage the plastic cap when doing this. - The length of the sensor rod should at least 1/3 and at most 2/3 of the channel diameter, ensuring there is no contact with the opposite wall. - The smaller the dust burden, the longer the antenna should be. - 7.
 When monitoring an electrical filter system, the minimum distance from the filter is 20 m.
 Although vibration does affect the measurement, the sensor should not be subjected to excessive vibration for long periods of time.